- CANES HEADLINES: ALL NEWS POSTS

 Coach Miley's dad took him to season ticket games for the 1972 Miami Dolphins, through all home games for their unmatched perfect season 45 years ago.
 "I was only nine, but I remember every game, and today I could tell you the whole lineup including the backups.
 Those guys were our heroes.
 Florida didn't have a baseball team back then, and I had to learn soccer when we were in Mexico because our Miami coaches didnt know it in my grade schools.
 They'd just roll out a soccer ball maybe two weeks a year and tell us to go kick.
 I had to join a league to play soccer.
 As boys in elementary school, we were all about football.
 We had the Dolphins football cards, we knew their stats, we traded Namath and Bradshaw for our linemen, we all wanted to be Csonka, Warfield, Griese, Scott, or Fernandez, and even though we won the Super Bowl again the next year, we were deeply troubled that our Dolphins lost two of those next 17 games that following year.
 We didn't know it at the time, but now we all know in our fifties that there is something very special about a perfect season at any level of competition in any sport."
 The young Hurricanes will have the opportunity to experience that rare accomplishment if they remember their tough teamwork ethic this coming Saturday.
 They know the Highlighters are well coached and always compete.

 Several things about the old Dolphins remind Miley of his kids.
 "First of all, they were all very bright and they bought into Shula's discipline and winning philosophy, as well as strategies loaded with innovations and preparations for players to adjust on the field with their own decisions.
-I tried to bring a strong mental side to our kids' field decisions by incorporating a heavy emphasis on pressure passing drills.
+And they worked hard in the heat.
+I tried to bring a strong mental side to our kids' field decisions by incorporating a heavy emphasis on pressure passing drills And conditioning with plenty of warer breaks.
+Instruction happened during water breaks.
 Decisions under pressure require a lot of reps to become automatic, and so does field communication.
 You can't just preach that.
 The kids need to do that.
 A lot."

 Also, Shula was the league's youngest coach and actually ran with his players in the Miami heat.
 Miley knows players respond when coaches get into the running and skirmishes with them, at least occasionally.
 "I had a few coaches like that and we kids always liked them best," he reflects.
 "Players have to know their coaches care and that they are for real.
 Our kids bought into a drill-supported teamwork philosophy early, and they are all very bright.
 I knew we could make a run at a perfect season by Game 3."